What information do we collect about you?

 We will only retain your information for as long as necessary to fulfil our contract with you.
 If you decide to end your subscription with us, we will retain your account details for two years after the end of your subscription and then delete your data.

 The RCPCH Digital Growth Chart API is stateless, meaning it does not persist any data about the measurements sent to it.
-This is a crucial part of the API’s privacy design and has enabled us to keep the API development simple and constrained to solving the specific problem of centile/SDS calculations.
+This is a crucial part of the API’s privacy design and has enabled us to keep the API development simple and constrained to solving the specific problem of providing centile/SDS calculations as a service.

 You have the following rights in relation to your data:

-Right of access and right to have a copy of your personal data in a standard format (right to data portability).
+Right of access and right to have a copy of your account data in a standard format (right to data portability).
 You can ask us for a copy of the information that we hold about you.
 You can also ask us for a copy of your data in a standard format where this is technically possible.
-But this only applies where we are holding your information with consent or as part of a contract with you.
+This only applies where we are holding your information with consent or as part of a contract with you.

 Delete your personal data (called a right to erasure).
 We cannot delete all personal data as we may have a legal obligation or because we have a requirement to retain it for a task in the public interest, but we can delete non-essential data.